-- What is an API?
+- What’s an API?

 - How do API integrations work?

-- How do I build API integrations?
+- How do you start building API integrations?

-What is an API?
+What’s an API?

-How do API integrations work with an LMS?
+How do API integrations work?

-Students and teachers can login to the integrated application with their roles defined through the API.
+Students and teachers can login to the integrated application with defined roles through the API.
 Depending on how the integration has been developed, users may be able to interact with their LMS through the app.
 For example, the application could allow students to save submissions to assignments.
 Teachers can then grade these assignments and pass the scores back to their LMS.
 Teachers may also be able to pull a list of all currently rostered students in their course, regardless of whether or not the student has accessed the application.

 How to start building API integrations?

 Each LMS has its own proprietary API.
-This means that you generally can't reuse an API integration that you wrote to connect your app to one LMS to connect your app to another.
-Furthermore, each LMS has quirks about how they implement their API.
-Several articles on our blog highlight these issues and are intended to help edtech developers and managers to avoid potential roadblocks.
-Check out the links below for more information on the challenges of integrating with each LMS!
+This means that edtech developers generally can't reuse an API integration previously written integrations to connect their app to another LMS.
+Furthermore, each LMS has quirks about implementing their API.
+Several articles on our blog highlight these issues to help edtech developers to avoid potential roadblocks.